rwaldron/tc39-notes/es7/2017-01/jan-25.md

 AWB: It adds friction in places of modules in place of scripts.

 DH: I don't think module adoption would fail because of this.
-It's a big loss of ergonomics that you there are just realistic use cases that netiher use imports or exports and they require this boilerplate.
-Removing this bilerplate causes the other parse goal to be used.
+It's a big loss of ergonomics that you there are just realistic use cases that neither use imports or exports and they require this boilerplate.
+Removing this boilerplate causes the other parse goal to be used.
 Not saying that node to get to the place where there is no script target, but you could operate as a node user without knowing what non-module content is.

-JHD: You mentioned some actual use cases for a module with no imports or exports, what ar ethey?
+JHD: You mentioned some actual use cases for a module with no imports or exports, what are they?

 DH: Some of them are just like, I have a module that serves only as a polyfill on standard globals.
 When you import it, you're just looking for side effects.
 Maybe it's not a polyfill, maybe it sets up the state of the DOM for your app.
 Basically, you're importing it for side effects, not bindings.
 There is also a usual workflow of programming story, it's not about here is the final artifact of what I'm delivering.
 The practice of programming is you open up an empty buffer and start typing.
 In this world, starting with an empty buffer means you writing in a different programming context until you type the boilerplate.
 Also, you're editing your program and you decide you don't need that last dependencies.
 You remove an export or import and suddenly the program operates drastically different.
 There are various ways in which you could unwittingly change the type of document you're working with.
 It's so far from what you're trying to do that it won't be top of mind.

 JHD: I have a clarifiying question, if that's okay.
 In this world, without this change, if you type import, what happens?
 It would still switch into a module.
-It's dependent on the host environment, it culd ask you what
+It's dependent on the host environment, it could ask you what

 DH: The changing of the contents of the source file don't change which file type/name you're writing to; this is completely managed out of band.